mdayku/onnxruntime/docs/marcu/PRD.md

 ### 9.1 Design Philosophy

-ONNX Autodoc is **evaluation-source agnostic**.
+HaoLine is **evaluation-source agnostic**.
 It does not run benchmarks itself; instead, it consumes eval/perf metrics from external pipelines in a small, generic JSON format.

 ### 9.2 Generic Eval/Perf JSON Schema